ChristophWurst/webserver/README.md

 # webserver
-Docker image to host the Laravel front-end application for winzerhof-wurst.at
+Docker image to host the Laravel front-end application for Weinstein